Take Good Care of your Seedlings

 Image credit: Jonathan Kemper via Unsplash

-Thanks for taking part in our exhibition and growing some seeds of change!
+Thanks for growing some seeds of change!
 These seedlings will grow into pollinator-friendly plants with a bit of care to start them off.

 Position: place your pot in a place with good natural light (direct sunlight is good, as long as it’s not too hot).